yohman/21S-DH151/Weeks/Week01/readme.md

-# Week 1: Introduciton to Web Mapping
+# Week 1: Introduction to Web Mapping

 ## Setup for the course